mobilecoinfoundation/mcips/text/0003-recoverable-transaction-history.md

 ## Sender memo

-The sender memo, with type bytes `0x0100`, includes a hash of the sender's address, and an HMAC value.
+The sender memo, with type bytes `0x0100`, includes a hash of the sender's public address, and an HMAC value.
 This is used to inform the sender of who the recipient is in a verifiable way.

 The key to this HMAC is the result of a key exchange between the sender's